unsol/design/comparison.md

 * We will need to maintain and build our own community of developers and users.
 (This might be a pro.)
 * EVM design has some clunkiness that gets in the way of performance and clean evolution.

-chriseth: Is "it is hard to break out of an EVM that was never designed to have external interfaces" a pro?

-vbuterin: yep definitely